Art & History Museum

 The Art & History Museum (Musée Art & Histoire; Museum Kunst & Geschiedenis) is a public museum of antiquities and ethnographic and decorative arts located at the Parc du Cinquantenaire/Jubelpark in Brussels, Belgium.
 The museum is one of the constituent parts of the Royal Museums of Art and History (RMAH) and is one of the largest art museums in Europe.
 It was formerly called the Cinquantenaire Museum (Musée du Cinquantenaire; Jubelpark Museum) until 2018.
-It is served by Brussels-Schuman railway station, as well as by the metro stations Schuman and Merode on lines 1 and 5.

 History

 The museum's first collections were assembled during the reigns of the Dukes of Burgundy and subsequently the Habsburg archdukes, and were placed in various locations in Brussels, their capital.
 In 1847, the newly formed Kingdom of Belgium acquired the artworks, which were placed in the Halle Gate under the name of Musée royal d'Armures, d'Antiquités et d'Ethnologie ("Royal Museum of Armour, Antiquities and Ethnology").
 By 1889, the gate had become too small and the collections were relocated to the Parc du Cinquantenaire/Jubelpark (except for the armour and weapons, which still remain in the gate).
 The Cinquantenaire was an army parade ground until the 1880 National Exhibition when the large iron, glass and steel Cinquantenaire Palace was built with a military museum in the north wing.

 During the interwar period, the collections grew considerably due to Belgian scientific expeditions around the world most notably in Apamea (Syria), in Egypt by the Egyptologist Jean Capart, and in Easter Island in 1936, or by excavations in archaeological sites across Belgium.
 Many wealthy Belgians also donated artworks to the museum.
 In the mid-20th century, a new wing was built in the west of the building to house the classical antiquity collections.

 The museum was called the Cinquantenaire Museum (Musée du Cinquantenaire, Jubelpark Museum) until 2018, when it was renamed the Art & History Museum (Musée Art & Histoire, Museum Kunst & Geschiedenis).